Education Research Current Organisation and Cooperation NL

 So, if you are used to getting top grades, but you find yourself getting grades in the middle range here at VU Amsterdam, please do not worry about this.
 It does not mean you are underperforming.
 You are actually doing well.
 It just shows that our grading system and culture is different.

-More about the Dutch grading system and how grades are distributed?
+Want to read more about this topic?
 Make sure to visit the Nuffic website.

 Or watch some of our current students discuss their experiences with this system.